Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 If some holes are remaining in the branches, we resolve them by further cutting $P\setminus Q$ along some segments, chosen in a similarity-invariant way, whose endpoints are collinear with the center of $P$.
 We do so without disconnecting any branch.
 Note that, since these segments are ``radial'', they cannot intersect each other or the axes of $P$.

 The resulting degenerate polygon $\widetilde P$ has simply connected interior and has the same axes of symmetry and the same symmetricity as $P$.
-Moreover, any searcher performing the above operations on $P$ obtains the same $\widetilde P$, because everything is computed in a similarity-invariant way.
+Moreover, any searcher performing the above operations on $P$ obtains the same $\widetilde P$, because everything is computed in a similarity-in\-var\-iant way.

 \paragraph{Triangulating the branches.} Each connected component of $\widetilde P\setminus Q$ is called a \emph{sub-branch} of $P$.
 So, each branch either coincides with a sub-branch or is divided by an axis of symmetry of $P$ into two \emph{twin} sub-branches.
 As a final pre-processing step, each sub-branch of $P$ is triangulated in a similarity-invariant way.
 This means, in particular, that twin sub-branches are triangulated in symmetric ways.
 The central polygon $Q$ is not triangulated.